OnurAydindag/Data-Analyst-Portfolio/README.md

 I'm on a journey to become a skilled Data Analyst, focusing on:
 - Data cleaning and preparation
 - SQL for data querying and analysis
-- Python for data manipulation
+- Python for data manipulation and visualization
 - Data visualization (Power BI, Tableau)
 - Business insights and storytelling